-NOTE 15 CONCENTRATION RISK
+Note 15 CONCENTRATION RISK

 The Company grants commercial, real estate and installment loans to businesses and individuals primarily in the Inland Empire area.
 Most loans are secured by business assets, and commercial and residential real estate.
-Real estate and construction loans held for investment represented 94 percent and 91 percent of total loans held for investment at December 31, 2016 and 2015, respectively.
+Real estate and construction loans held for investment represented 94 percent and 84 percent of total loans held for investment at December 31, 2017 and 2016, respectively.
 The Company has no concentration of loans with any one customer or industry.

-Deposits from escrow companies represented 9 percent and 8 percent of total deposits on December 31, 2016 and 2015, respectively.
-Five escrow companies accounted for 8 percent and 8 percent of total deposits for the years ended December 31, 2016 and 2015, respectively.
+Deposits from escrow companies represented 8 percent and 9 percent of total deposits on December 31, 2017 and 2016, respectively.
+Four escrow companies accounted for 7 percent and 8 percent of total deposits for the years ended December 31, 2017 and 2016, respectively.

-NOTE 16 EMPLOYEE BENEFIT PLAN
+Note 16 EMPLOYEE BENEFIT PLAN

-On January 1, 2001, the Bank began a 401(k) savings and retirement plan (the Plan) that includes substantially all employees.
+The Company has a 401(k) savings and retirement plan (the Plan) that includes substantially all employees.
 Employees may contribute up to 100 percent of their compensation subject to certain limits based on Federal tax law.
 The Company has implemented the Plan based on safe harbor provisions.
 Under the Plan, the Company will match 100 percent of an employee's contribution up to the first 3 percent of compensation, and 50 percent of an employee's contribution up to the next 2 percent of compensation.
 Matching contributions will immediately be 100 percent vested.
-For the years ended December 31, 2016 and 2015, the Company matching contributions attributable to the Plan amounted to \$69,951 and \$63,161, respectively.
+For the years ended December 31, 2017 and 2016, the Company matching contributions attributable to the Plan amounted to \$70,290 and \$69,951, respectively.

-NOTE 17 SALARY CONTINUATION AGREEMENTS
+Note 17 SALARY CONTINUATION AGREEMENTS

 The Company has entered into salary continuation agreements, which provide for payments to certain officers at the age of retirement.
-At December 31, 2016 and 2015, \$347,795 and \$348,248, respectively, of deferred compensation related to these agreements were included in other liabilities.
+At December 31, 2017 and 2016, \$347,893 and \$347,795, respectively, of deferred compensation related to these agreements were included in other liabilities.